 This adventure is recommended for travelers aged 18 and above who are in excellent health and have previous experience with backpacking.
 You will be expected to load and unload your own gear, carry a portion of the group gear, and manage your own physical comfort and well-being.
 Pre-trip physical conditioning should begin no later than 2 months before departure and should include walking or hiking, preferably with loaded backpack of 30-40 lbs.
 This adventure will be limited to no more than 10 fellow adventurers and your Modern Adventure team.

 Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘Single: Willing to Share’ at checkout.
 Modern Adventure will pair you up with a roommate of the same gender to share a tent and lodge accommodations with.
-If you are a solo traveler and wish to have your own accommodations, a $750 supplement will apply at checkout – these spots are very limited due to the type of accommodations on backcountry backpacking adventures (tents & remote lodges) and are available on a first-come, first-serve basis.
-We recommend booking immediately if you wish to book single accommodations (See our Terms and Conditions for full details).
+If you are a solo traveler and wish to have your own accommodations, a $750 supplement will apply at checkout – these spots are very limited due to the type of accommodations on backcountry backpacking adventures and are currently sold out; call to join the waitlist.

 US citizens and residents should check the TSA’s website for requirements and acceptable ID for domestic air travel.
 Some State issued IDs may no longer meet TSA standards.
 If you are a Non-US Citizen traveling to Alaska, visit the US Consulate or Embassy for requirements and information about passports and visas.